william-vw/n3-editor-js/README.md

 ## Usage

-Clone the repository and run `npm install` in the main folder to install the required NodeJs packages.
+Clone the repository and run `npm install` in the main folder to install the NodeJs packages.

 Run `./node app.js` (`./sudo node app.js` in Linux) to start the server.
 The server will be accessible at `http://<hostname>:<port>/n3`, and the editor at `http://<hostname>:<port>/n3/editor`.